dekoza/mtgpl/MH2.rst

 :mtgtip:`Aeve, Progenitor Ooze<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/f/dfe9b1b8-dffe-427d-be1e-2c6b8395bd54.jpg?1622589329|https://scryfall.com/card/mh2/148/aeve-progenitor-ooze?utm_source=api>`
    Storm (When you cast this spell, copy it for each spell cast before it this turn.
 Copies become tokens.)

-   Aeve, Progenitor Ooze isn't legendary as long as it's a token.
+   Aeve, Progenitor Ooze isn't legendary if it's a token.

    Aeve enters the battlefield with a +1/+1 counter on it for each other Ooze you control.